 Students admitted to the combined program are required to complete the first year courses in one school during the first year and to complete the first year courses at the other school in the second year.
 Students may begin at either school.
 During the third year of the program, students are permitted to elect courses in either school and are generally not restricted in their choices beyond fulfilling the required course work.

-In the Urban and Regional Planning Program, students often choose a concentration in physical planning and urban design, land use and environmental planning, or housing, community, and economic development.
-In landscape architecture, students proceed through a structured sequence of studios and complementary support courses, while taking advantage of elective courses in the School of Natural Resources and Environment.
+In the Urban and Regional Planning Program, students often choose a focus area in physical planning and urban design, land use and environmental planning, or housing, community, and economic development.
+In landscape architecture, students proceed through a structured sequence of studios and complementary support courses, while taking advantage of elective courses in the School for Environment and Sustainability.

 Students may complete a 6-credit master's project in either program to meet the project requirement in both.
-The required UP 504 Quantitative Methods for MURP can fulfill the analytics course requirement for the M.L.A.
-An advanced M.L.A. student may be excused from taking UP 505 Fundamentals of Planning Practice; the faculty member will review the student's background to make this decision.
-Under some circumstances, UP 505 may fulfill the M.L.A. requirement for Arch 583 Professional Practice; students should consult advisors.
+The required URP 506 Planning Methods for M.U.R.P. can fulfill the analytics course requirement for the M.L.A.
+An advanced M.L.A. student may be excused from taking URP 507 Fundamentals of Planning Practice; the faculty member will review the student's background to make this decision.

 Students must file separate applications to and be admitted by both schools.
 An application fee must accompany each application.
 Each school will apply its own deferred admission standards to students who elect to take the first year at the other school.
 Students enrolled in either program can apply to the other during the first year of study, but not later.

 Urban and Regional Planning Admissions